KwonNayeon/medium-post-projects/crawling_pet_project/READMD.md

 ## Files

 1. **`code/crawling_pet_project.py`**
-   A Python script version of the same code for direct execution.
-   Can be run from the command line or incorporated into a larger Python-based workflow.
-Ideal for automation or batch processing.
+   This Python script can be run from the command line or integrated into a larger Python-based workflow, making it ideal for automation or batch processing.

 ## API Key